osg-htc/docs/docs/release/yum-basics.md

 Complete!
 ```

 **Please Note**: When you first install a package from the OSG repository, you will be prompted to import the GPG key.
 We use this key to sign our RPMs as a security measure.
-You should double-check the key id (above it is 824B8603) with the [information on our signed RPMs](Documentation.Release3.SignedRPMS).
-If it doesn't match, there is a problem somewhere and you should report it to us if you don't understand it.
+You should double-check the key id (above it is 824B8603) with the [information on our signed RPMs](signing.md).
+If it doesn't match, there is a problem somewhere and you should report it to the OSG via goc@opensciencegrid.org.

 Verifying Packages and Installations
 ------------------------------------

 You can check if an RPM has been modified.
-For instance, to check to see if any files have been modified in the `osg-ca-certs` RPM I just installed, I can do:
+For instance, to check to see if any files have been modified in the `osg-ca-certs` RPM you just installed:

     :::console
     [user@client ~] $ rpm --verify osg-ca-certs